If you are looking for the best combo workout at home that will give you a lot of strength, and take minimum time, here’s one for you.

-From time to time I would add some full body workout.
-Like goblet squat, single arm row, overhead press and biceps curl.
+- From time to time I would add some full-body workouts.
+Like goblet squat, single arm row, overhead press, and biceps curl.

-But the majority was the former two.
-This way I can get my cardio in, my strength and I still have time for bunch of stuff.
+- But the majority was the former two.
+This way I can get my cardio in, and my strength, and I still have time for a bunch of stuff.

-This workout will build on your cardio like no tomorrow.
-If you do single set of pushups cold-turkey then you may get a little bit out of breath.
+- This workout will build on your cardio like no tomorrow.
+If you do a single set of pushups cold turkey then you may get a little bit out of breath.

-But try to do the same set of 10 pushups after 300m row or 20 powerful kettlebell swings.
+- But try to do the same set of 10 pushups after a 300m row or 20 powerful kettlebell swings.
 This is a totally different level.

-As I’ve mention, I like to do once a week a check up workout, with a few full body compound exercises.
+As I’ve mentioned, I like to do once a weekly check-up workout, with a few full-body compound exercises.
 And I treat that as my “assessment”.